demisto/content/Packs/F5/Integrations/F5_ASM/README.md

 ### f5-asm-get-policy-md5
 ***
-Get the MD5 hash of a policy that can be accessed in the API.
+Gets the MD5 hash of a policy that can be accessed in the API.

 #### Base Command